cronvel/async-kit/documentation.md

 		* newAggregatedValue `mixed` is the new reduced value that will be passed to the next iteration

 It performs an async reduce, iterating *container*, using *iterator*.
-An async reduce takes an array (or an object), iterate it to produce a single reduced value (though actually this single *value* can be anything we like, even an array or object).
+An async reduce takes an array (or an object), and iterate it to produce a single reduced value (though actually this single *value* can be anything we like, even an array or object).

 Depending on `iterator.length` (the number of arguments the user-provided function accept), the arguments passed to *iterator*